metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_output_v1alpha2_manifest.md

 - `provider` (String) To activate the remapping, specify configuration flag provider.
 - `proxy` (String) Specify an HTTP Proxy.
 - `tag_key` (String) The key name of tag.
 If include_tag_key is false, This property is ignored.
-- `tls` (Boolean) TLS controls whether to use end-to-end security communications security protocol.Datadog recommends setting this to on.
+- `tls` (Boolean) TLS controls whether to use end-to-end security communications security protocol.
+Datadog recommends setting this to on.

 <a id="nestedatt--spec--datadog--apikey"></a>
 ### Nested Schema for `spec.datadog.apikey`